-So what are the qualities of a perfect boyfriend?
+So what are the qualities of a “perfect” boyfriend?
+Does he exist?

-But some posts made me uncomfortable, especially because of the large number of women clicking the “like” and “love” buttons.
+But some posts left me a little uncomfortable, especially because of the large number of women clicking the “like” and “love” buttons.

 Boyfriend qualities check list?